Skip to main content

 Who It Affects

-• Drivers and vehicle operators who lack a valid license or have a license suspended/revoked could have their vehicle impounded and face fines, possible jail time, and a required redemption process.
+• Drivers and vehicle operators who lack a valid driver’s license (or whose license is suspended, canceled, revoked, or denied): vehicles may be impounded and they could face fines and possible jail time.

 Key Provisions